United States intervention in Chile: 1973 coup

 The report of the Church Committee, published in 1975, stated that during the period leading up to the coup, the CIA received information about potential coup plots.

 The intelligence network continued to report throughout 1972 and 1973 on coup plotting activities.
 During 1972 the Station continued to monitor the group which might mount a successful coup, and it spent a significantly greater amount of time and effort penetrating this group than it had on previous groups.
 This group had originally come to the Station's attention in October 1971.
 By January 1972 the Station had successfully penetrated it and was in contact through an intermediary with its leader.

 Intelligence reporting on coup plotting reached two peak periods, one in the last week of June 1973 and the other during the end of August and the first two weeks in September.
 It is clear the CIA received intelligence reports on the coup planning of the group which carried out the successful September 11 coup throughout the months of July, August, and September 1973.

 The Church report also considered the allegation that the US government involved itself in the 1973 coup:

-Was the United States DIRECTLY involved, covertly, in the 1973 coup in Chile?
-The Committee has found no evidence that it was.

-There is no hard evidence of direct U.S. assistance to the coup, despite frequent allegations of such aid.
-Rather the United States - by its previous actions during Track II, its existing general posture of opposition to Allende, and the nature of its contacts with the Chilean military- probably gave the impression that it would not look with disfavor on a military coup.
-And U.S. officials in the years before 1973 may not always have succeeded in walking the thin line between monitoring indigenous coup plotting and actually stimulating it.